toseefkhan403/brick_breaker_reverse/README.md

 ## How to Play
 - Launch the Game by tapping on the title screen
-- Choose Controls: Select between mouse or keyboard controls from the starting menu.
+- Choose Controls: Select between pointer or arrow keys from the starting menu.
 - Click on play and enjoy the brief narrative introduction.
 - Game is over if the ball touches you from above.
 Click on *Restart* to play again